ctdean/iter/README.md

 below).

-If you want to avoid nesting and process the sequences in parallel, you can use multiple sequences to the `foreach` operator:
+If you want to avoid nesting and process the sequences in parallel, you can use multiple sequences with the `foreach` operator:

     (iter (foreach [row col] [1 2 3 4 5] ["a" "b" "c" "d"])
           (collect [row col]))